jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 {% include widgets/cta-email.html %}

-{% include widgets/toc.html heading="How to change your life in 10 months" list-items="Decide that you want better, Learn how to suffer, Visualize a better future, Avoid avoidable problems, Be more likable, Lose the entitlement, Face your fears, Always take action, Prepare for it to be difficult, Be patient" list-ids="decide-that-you-want-your-life-to-be-better, learn-how-to-suffer, use-your-imagination-to-visualize-a-successful-life, avoid-avoidable-problems, be-more-likable, lose-the-entitlement, face-your-fears, always-take-action, prepare-for-it-to-be-difficult, be-patient" %}

 ## Decide that you want your life to be better

 I’ve never met anyone who wants to change their life that hasn’t.
 All it takes is a decision.